Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 Overall, our proposed training and sampling techniques demonstrate a clearly improved performance compared to existing approaches.
 These results highlight the ability of our masked diffusion framework to capture fine-grained details and preserve the structural integrity of the reconstructed fluid fields.
+To provide an outlook towards further 3D applications of our approach, we investigated the performance of our method on 3D turbulent channel flow (TCF) data at friction Reynolds number $Re_{\tau} = 180$~\cite{guastoni_channel}, obtaining results that align with the results reported above.
+We observed that the supervised baseline can achieve almost perfect reconstructions with 5\% and 1.5\% sparse data.
+However, the reconstruction performance degrades when less data is available (0.1\%).
+In this case, our masked diffusion method performs much better, reconstructing most of the important turbulence scales, as shown in Figures \ref{fig:ch_q} and \ref{fig:ch_freq}.